Jewish Ceremonial Wine Cup, One of Pair

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-One of pair of Jewish ceremonial cups, silver with gilt wash interior, circular form, bowl engraved with late nineteenth-century inscriptions in Hebrew.
-Inscription on the exterior within an oval panel of bright-cut engraving reads: "the blessing over the circumcision."
-Around the center inscription reads: "He who deepeth the precepts will never know of any evil thing."
+One of pair of Jewish ceremonial cups, silver with gilt wash interior, circular form, bowl engraved on the exterior with nineteenth-century inscriptions in Hebrew.
+Inscription within an oval panel of bright-cut engraving, reads: "the blessing over the wine" (or literally "goblet of blessing").
+Around center Hebrew inscription reads: "He who deepeth the precepts will never know of any evil thing."
 Cups intended for use in Jewish circumcision.
 [See catalogue sheet in Decorative Arts departmental files for Hebrew translation.]

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.